stathissideris/spec-provider/README.md

 ```

 We have 2 distinct values in a sample of 100, which is 2%, which means
-that the same values appear again and again in a large sample, so it
+that the same values appear again and again in the sample, so it must
-must be an enumeration.
+be an enumeration.

 #### Merging